diveshagarwal213/SDMS/README.md

 # SDMS
-Learning git and its my collage project.
+Learning git and its my college project.